hal2814/cave-explorers/README.md

 # Cave Explorers: The Game

+Authors: Nate McGregor & Noah Gottlieb

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 # Instructions for setup

-first start by cloning the project and `cd angular-extended` into the project directory.
+first start by cloning the project `git clone https://github.com/hal2814/angular-extended` then `cd angular-extended` to navigate into the project directory.

 Once inside run  `npm install && bower install`

-This project requires access to a Firebase realtime database, you will need to have an `api-keys.ts` file in the app folder.
+This project requires access to a Firebase realtime database, so you will need to have an `api-keys.ts` file in the app folder.

-if you are unfamiliar with Firebase refer to this `https://www.learnhowtoprogram.com/javascript/angular-extended/firebase-introduction-and-setup` for setup instructions.
+if you are unfamiliar with Firebase refer to this tutorial for setup instructions. https://www.learnhowtoprogram.com/javascript/angular-extended/firebase-introduction-and-setup

 once you have completed these step you may run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Choose your character screen
+## Character selection screen

 When you start the game you will see 4 characters to choose from, click the one you would like to play as.